 The managers of the production function are responsible for the production, operation, technical support activities for the MFFF, including aqueous polishing (AP), fuel fabrication (MP), and maintenance.
 The production function includes the Plant Manager, Operations Manager, Operations Shift Managers, Maintenance Manager, and Technical Support Manager.
-This position also is directly responsible for maintenance, analytical laboratory, balance of plant systems, logistics, waste disposal, product quality control, safeguards, security, and material control and accountability (MC&A).
+This position also is directly responsible for maintenance, analytical laboratory, balance of plant systems, logistics, waste disposal and product quality control.
 Production functions are accomplished by delegating and assigning responsibility to qualified managers, supervisors and other personnel.
 The plant manager has the authority to make commitments to the NRC

 The Plant Manager reports directly to the President.
 The Operations Manager reports to the Plant Manager, and the Operations Shift Managers reports to the Operations Manager.
-The Plant

-Manager, Operations Manager, and Operations Shift Managers are the only key management personnel in the production function.
+The Plant Manager, Operations Manager, and Operations Shift Managers are the only key management personnel in the production function.